Skip to Main Content

 G-Men

 G-Man is a slang reference to FBI agents.
-It stands for "Government Man" and is attributed by FBI muth to "Machine Gun" Kelly who surrendered at one point in 1933 shouting "Don't shoot, G-Men!"
+It stands for "Government Man" and is attributed by FBI myth to "Machine Gun" Kelly who surrendered at one point in 1933 shouting "Don't shoot, G-Men!"

 Allan Pinkerton